-Many of us are now working from home more than ever before, and doing so creates a whole host of challenges.
+Working from home has now become a part of many of our lives, but with its benefits also comes a whole host of challenges.
 One of those is finding a way to reduce the hubbub created by family members or housemates so that we can focus on the task at hand, or even carve out a few moments of quiet for ourselves.
+The domestic-friendly solution?
+You guessed it: noise-cancelling headphones.

-Noise-cancelling headphones are great for allowing you to do just that.
+The best ANC headphones are great for allowing you to do just that.
 In fact, many people use them even when they're not listening to music, just as a way to create some silence in which to concentrate – and with those people, we empathise.
-Of course, we're only interested in noise-cancelling headphones that also sound great when you do want to listen to some tunes (or watch a film or TV show, for that matter).
+Of course, we're only interested in noise-blocking headphones that also sound great when you do want to listen to some tunes (or watch a film or TV show, for that matter).
 And every model we've recommended below fits that bill.